Rollo E. Greimann, 82

 Rollo loved to snowmobile, hunt, ride ATV’s and spending precious time in the mountains.

-He is survived by one son Dr. Gene (Dr. Carol) Greimann of Hardin, Mont.; one daughter, Connie (Bruce) Peterson of Frost; five grandchildren: Kim (Tom) Johnson of Blue Earth, Jeff (Staci) Peterson of Rake, Iowa, Barb (Joe) Anderson of Blue Earth, Ryan (Abby) Peterson of Menomonie, Wis., Erin Peterson of Kiester, six great grandchildren: Colton Anderson, Lane Anderson, Derek Johnson, Brittany Johnson, Cassie Peterson, Cole Peterson, eleven honorary grandchildren and one honorary great granddaughter.
+He is survived by one son Dr. Gene (Dr. Carol) Greimann of Hardin, Mont.; one daughter, Connie (Bruce) Peterson of Frost; five grandchildren: Kim (Tom) Johnson of Blue Earth, Jeff (Staci) Peterson of Rake, Iowa, Barb (Joe) Anderson of Blue Earth, Ryan (Abby) Peterson of Menomonie, Wis., Erin Peterson of Kiester, three great grandchildren; eleven honorary grandchildren and one honorary great granddaughter.

 He was preceded in death by his parents, his wife, one son Barry, one brother Milt and one great-grandson Christopher Anderson.